-I recommend that you pick one or two splurges like a show, activities pass or delicious restaurant and fill the rest of your itinerary with free and inexpensive activities.
-I’ll be publishing my list of favorite free family activities in Las Vegas soon!
+I recommend that you pick one or two splurges like a show, activities pass, or delicious restaurant and fill the rest of your itinerary with free and inexpensive activities.

 Be sure to build in time to enjoy the included amenities at your hotel.
 The outdoor swimming season in Las Vegas lasts nearly all year.
 My family spent a full day by the pool and lazy river at Tahiti Village and it was our favorite day of the trip.

-There are lots of ways to enjoy Las Vegas with kids, and the right way is your way.
+There are lots of ways to enjoy Las Vegas on a budget with kids, and the right way is your way.
 Hopefully, these tips will help you plan a wonderful and affordable trip.

 Need a place to stay?
 We have stayed in several Las Vegas resorts, but Tahiti Village – not far from Shark Reef Aquarium – is my favorite so far.
 Click the button below to see rates and availability for Tahiti Village and other Las Vegas hotels on TripAdvisor.com.